Appraisals Aren’t Just for Businesses Anymore

-To enjoy a comfortable retirement, you’ll need to calculate the income that can support your lifestyle when you reach your desired retirement age.
-This means understanding the assets you have and appraising their value.
+To enjoy a comfortable retirement, you’ll need to calculate the income that can support your lifestyle when you’re ready to leave work.
+This means understanding the value of the assets you own.
 Once you have this information, you may decide to move your retirement date up — or back.

 Appraisals may also be necessary to avoid running afoul of tax basis consistency rules.
+The rules are intended to prevent heirs from arguing that estate property was undervalued, which would raise their basis for income tax purposes.
 According to these rules, the income tax basis of inherited property equals the property’s fair market value as finally determined for estate tax purposes.
-The rules are intended to prevent your heirs from arguing that your estate undervalued the property, thus entitling them to claim a higher basis for income tax purposes.
 Appraisals can help ensure that your heirs receive the basis they deserve.

 Gifts and Charitable Giving

-Generally, the IRS has an unlimited amount of time to challenge the value of gifts for gift and estate tax purposes, unless they’re “adequately disclosed.”
-If they’re adequately disclosed, the IRS is bound by a three-year statute of limitations.
-The best way to disclose the value of a gift is to include a qualified professional appraisal with a timely filed gift tax return.
+The IRS has an unlimited amount of time to challenge the value of gifts for gift and estate tax purposes, unless they’re “adequately disclosed,” which generally binds the IRS to a three-year statute of limitations.
+A qualified professional appraisal with a timely filed gift tax return is the best way to disclose the value of a gift.